ACU Jim-Baa-Yer Indigenous Resource Centre

 Tucked within the Mary Glowrey Building at 115 Victoria Parade, Fitzroy, the original Jim Baa Yer Resource Centre served the ACU Aboriginal and Torres Strait Islander student community without truly belonging to them.
 The entry carried no cultural weight.
 The interior offered no clear invitation.

 We did not arrive with a concept.
 We arrived with questions.
 In deep conversation with the JBY user group, one symbol emerged: the river.
-The Wurundjeri river-waterflow motif, a symbol of connection, continuity and movement through Country, became the organising idea that unified every design decision.
-We listened until the right one emerged.
+The Wurundjeri river-waterflow motif - a symbol of connection, continuity and movement through Country - became the organising idea that unified every design decision.
+We listened until the right idea emerged.
 Then we designed it.

 That symbol is expressed in the timber and finds its fullest expression in a sculptural slump-glass artwork at the entry, manufactured by Wathaurong Glass and Arts, featuring a translation of ACU's First People Logo.
 Not art placed in a building.
 An architectural statement: culturally grounded, expertly resolved, unmistakably theirs.